manlaig/manlaig.github.io/src/pages/11-19-2018-bst/bst.md

 ![](/static/images/inOrderTraversal.gif?raw=true "Binary Search Tree")

-Implementation of an inorder traversal will look this:
+Implementation of an inorder traversal will look like this:

 ```cpp
 void printInOrder(node* root)